z64me/z64rom/README.md

 # z64rom

+### Build

+The first step is to dump the rom.
+This will be done with drag and dropping the `[.z64]` rom file on to `z64rom` application.
+After that you can perform build just by opening `z64rom` application.

 ### Converting Samples

 `z64audio` utilizes extra info carried by sample formats like `WAV` and `AIFF`.
 Such information being `instrument information`, like `basenote`, `finetune` and `loop region`.